Random Number Generation¶

 Current best practice for reproducible science in machine learning — including, but not limited to, recommender systems — is to use fixed random seeds so results can be reproduced precisely.
 This is useful both for reproducing the results themselves and for debugging.

 To test for seed sensitivity, the entire experiment can be re-run with a different random seed and the conclusions compared.

 LensKit is built to support this experimental design, making consistent use of

 configurable random number generators throughout its algorithm implementations.

 numpy.random.SeedSequence facilities to provide consistent random

-For fully reproducible research, including random seeds and the use thereof, make sure that you are running on the same platform with the same verions of all packages (particularly LensKit, NumPy, SciPy, Pandas, and related packages), and are using at least NumPy 1.17.
-LensKit manages state for older versions of NumPy on a best-effort basis.
+For fully reproducible research, including random seeds and the use thereof, make sure that you are running on the same platform with the same verions of all packages (particularly LensKit, NumPy, SciPy, Pandas, and related packages).

 Developers using LensKit will be primarily intrested in the

 function, so they can initialize LensKit’s random seed.
 LensKit components using

 rng option, usually in their constructor, to set